I recently did a story on a local woman who has lyme disease and how she'll be going to a clinic in Florida to get better treatment.

-Page 2 of 2 - Want to know what makes that even more special?
+Want to know what makes that even more special?
 Every single person who won a cash prize donated the money right back to the benefit.
 Not a single person took home money for themselves.
 They showed that money isn't everything, that there are those who need it more than them, and put someone else's needs ahead of their own.
 That is such an amazing thing.

 I had several relatives who were helping out during the benefit, and my cousin Joe told me that when he was selling tickets, people would give extra money for $5 worth of tickets, and didn't want their change back.
 They wanted every bit to go back to the event.
 Again, that's an incredible thing.